 Markéta Raym has been working with drones & pilots for over four years, making her a specialist in all things drones.

 Following many questions from customers and pilots on which drone they should buy, Markéta compares the two most popular ones:

 The DJI Mavic 2 Enterprise Advanced (M2EA): the most awaited & powerful portable drone, released in 2021 and fully compatible with the Sitemark Fuse Platform.
 The price and quality of the results make it an ideal choice for all-size companies focused on the solar industry — a perfect ready-to-fly combo.

-It is a powerful drone accompanied by the newest thermal DJI H20T camera.
+It is a powerful drone with the newest thermal DJI H20T camera.

 So, let’s zoom in!

 When choosing your drone, you should focus on the following criteria: